 So what do you think?
 Have you been to a car rally?
 Sally has written for me before, about the Monaco Historic Grand Prix, so if you enjoyed this why not pop over and read all about that too.
 And don’t forget to leave a comment, encouraging my lovely guest blogger to continue writing!

-** UPDATE April 2015 ** Sally has just started her own blog Agatha Bertram Travels, which promises to be full of highly unusual stories and adventures.
+Sally writes at her own blog Agatha Bertram Travels, which is full of highly unusual stories and adventures.
 If you enjoyed this do pop over and encourage her, I’m sure you won’t be disappointed!
-You can also find Sally on Twitter and Facebook.